NerdGr8/heyweather/README.md

-# A Helm Story, Kubernettes for you and me.
+# A Helm Story, Kubernetes for you and me.

 So I'm having to dive into some helm config work.
 Helm is a Kubernetes dependency management tool.
 Its primary artifacts, "Charts".
 They define an application and its dependencies at best.
 Picture a chart as a bundled deployable resource in a K8s cluster.